 I believe in my heart that this is true.
-It’s a challenge for me to believe this everyday about myself.
+It’s a challenge for me to believe this every day about myself.
 Yet, when I do believe this for myself is when I am at my best as a healer, when I am my healthiest, and when I am the most productive.

-At first, I can believe it enough for both of us.
+At first, I can believe it was enough for both of us.
 Eventually, you will believe it too.
 Then you will be ready to heal and you will be strong enough to believe it for the next woman who walks into your life.

 Think about it, how much good work do women get done in the world right now, even working from our own personal prisons.
 We have and raise children.
 We organize and run fundraisers.
 We bring dinners to the mom down the street who just had a baby.
 We take care of aging parents.
 We run highly successful businesses.
 We run major corporations.
 We hold high political offices.
 We are surgeons in the ER.
 Women get shit done – even from prison.

 Now take a deep breath, and imagine if you never again gave an ounce of energy or a moment of mental space to your worth.
-Imagine if you believed yourself to be so inherently valuable that it doesn’t matter if you’re sick, or weak, or overweight, or having a bad day, or tired, or your roots are growing out.
+Imagine if you believed yourself to be so inherently valuable that it doesn’t matter if you’re sick, weak, overweight, having a bad day, tired, or your roots are growing out.
 If you’re inherently valuable, it’s no big deal to ask for help, you don’t need comfort food therapy, you don’t have to justify why you made that choice, you sleep when you’re tired, you don’t have to say, “yes” when you mean, “no.”

 How much time and energy would that save you?

-You would finally have time to cook yourself a healthy breakfast, take a nap, take a vacation, join a meditation class, learn to teach yoga, go hiking, quit your job and start a business, have fun with your husband, be present with your children…
+You would finally have time to cook yourself a healthy breakfast, take a nap, take a vacation, join a meditation class, learn to teach yoga, go hiking, quit your job and start a business, have fun with your husband, and be present with your children…

 My vision of women’s healthcare creates more freedom for women to live abundant lives.
 It looks like this…